22nd August, 2024

 Each duty holder must coordinate and cooperate with other duty holders, to share information, like health and safety hazards and risks, and work together to achieve health and safety goals.

-Every contractor must comply with the duties of a contractor under CDM, and every designer must comply with the duties of a designer.
-If a contractor is also carrying out any design work, then they will have both contractor and designer duties.
 Although there can be multiple contractors and designers, there can only be one principal designer and one principal contractor appointed by the client.

 Client

-The Client is the first duty holder to exist on the project.
+The client is the first duty holder to exist on the project.
 This is the person or organisation having the construction project carried out.
-Who the client is will usually be obvious, if John gets a contractor to replace his roof, John is the client.
-If a business gets a contractor to refurbish their office, the business is the client.
+Who the client is will usually be obvious as the person or business paying for the work.

 “client” means any person for whom a project is carried out;